Renaissance: Humanism and libraries

 A unique characteristic of some Renaissance libraries is that they were open to the public.
 These libraries were places where ideas were exchanged and where scholarship and reading were considered both pleasurable and beneficial to the mind and soul.
 As freethinking was a hallmark of the age, many libraries contained a wide range of writers.
 Classical texts could be found alongside humanist writings.
 These informal associations of intellectuals profoundly influenced Renaissance culture.
+An essential tool of Renaissance librarianship was the catalog that listed, described, and classified a library's books.
 Some of the richest "bibliophiles" built libraries as temples to books and knowledge.
 A number of libraries appeared as manifestations of immense wealth joined with a love of books.
 In some cases, cultivated library builders were also committed to offering others the opportunity to use their collections.
 Prominent aristocrats and princes of the Church created great libraries for the use of their courts, called "court libraries", and were housed in lavishly designed monumental buildings decorated with ornate woodwork, and the walls adorned with frescoes (Murray, Stuart A.P.).

 Art

 Renaissance art marks a cultural rebirth at the close of the Middle Ages and rise of the Modern world.
 One of the distinguishing features of Renaissance art was its development of highly realistic linear perspective.
 Giotto di Bondone (1267–1337) is credited with first treating a painting as a window into space, but it was not until the demonstrations of architect Filippo Brunelleschi (1377–1446) and the subsequent writings of Leon Battista Alberti (1404–1472) that perspective was formalized as an artistic technique.

-The development of perspective was part of a wider trend towards realism in the arts.
+The development of perspective was part of a wider trend toward realism in the arts.
 Painters developed other techniques, studying light, shadow, and, famously in the case of Leonardo da Vinci, human anatomy.
 Underlying these changes in artistic method was a renewed desire to depict the beauty of nature and to unravel the axioms of aesthetics, with the works of Leonardo, Michelangelo and Raphael representing artistic pinnacles that were much imitated by other artists.
 Other notable artists include Sandro Botticelli, working for the Medici in Florence, Donatello, another Florentine, and Titian in Venice, among others.

-In the Netherlands, a particularly vibrant artistic culture developed.
+In the Low Countries, a particularly vibrant artistic culture developed.
 The work of Hugo van der Goes and Jan van Eyck was particularly influential on the development of painting in Italy, both technically with the introduction of oil paint and canvas, and stylistically in terms of naturalism in representation.
 Later, the work of Pieter Brueghel the Elder would inspire artists to depict themes of everyday life.